arbitraryrw/supersu-patcher/README.md

 required arguments:
   -i SUPERSU ZIP, --input SUPERSU ZIP
                         input super su file to patch
 ```

+### System Dependencies
+This project requires [radare2](https://github.com/radareorg/radare2) to be installed on the system.

 ### Python3 Dependencies
 All the python3 dependencies are documented in the [requirements.txt](https://github.com/arbitraryrw/supersu-patcher/blob/master/requirements.txt) file, to install the dependencies run: